Hierarchical Point Attention for Indoor 3D Object Detection: Method

 \subsection{Size-Adaptive Local Attention}

-Although the attention mechanism can model the relationship between every point pair, it is not guaranteed the learned model will pay more attention to points that are important to an object (\textit{e.g.}, those belonging to the object) than the ones that are not.
-The lack of hierarchy in transformers, on the other hand, does not support explicit localized feature extraction.
-Different from existing local attentions that are performed within a fixed region, we propose \textit{Size-Adaptive Local Attention} (Local-A) that defines local regions based on the size of bounding box proposals.
+Although the attention mechanism can effectively model the long-range relationship between points, it cannot guarantee that the learned module will pay more attention to points that are important to a particular object (\textit{e.g.}, those belonging to the object).
+On the other hand, the lack of hierarchy in plain transformers does not support explicit localized feature extraction.
+While some work addresses this issue by restricting attention to fixed local regions~\cite{3detr, zhang2022patch}, we propose \textit{Size-Adaptive Local Attention} (Local-A) that defines local regions adaptively based on the size of each bounding box proposal.